Is Online Anonymity Ethical? [Experts' Opinions]

 Hate speech

-Anonymity can encourage people to irresponsibly practice free speech and spread hatred toward others more boldly.
+Anonymity can encourage people to practice free speech irresponsibly and spread hatred toward others more boldly.
 When left unchecked, it can promote racism, sexism, and other forms of discrimination.

 Disinformation